ron2015schmitt/Mathematiques/doc/development-schedule/feature-schedule/body.src.md

 * need function in display that converts (nested) lists to a string
 * use [std::source_location](https://en.cppreference.com/w/cpp/utility/source_location) in `log` functions
 * optional command to print tensors as 2.35 ∇r + 3.43 ∇θ,  or  ∂x/∂r  etc
+1. print expression classname preluded by the concrete type

 ### Test memory usage and speed (benchmarks) of a variety of usages and optimizerefactor as necessary